-This was just another of the major transportation upgrades initiated in the 1950s as part of Mayor David Lawrence's Renaissance I, contributing to the development of the Greater Pittsburgh metropolitan area.
+The construction of the tunnels, bridge and parkway were keystones in the major transportation upgrades initiated in the 1950s as part of Mayor David Lawrence's Renaissance I, contributing to the development of the Greater Pittsburgh metropolitan area.
 The effect of the Fort Pitt Tunnels rivaled those of the Liberty Tunnels and Bridge in the 1920s.

 Prior to 1950, the Banksville Traffic Circle (shown above in 1948) was the connecting link for Saw Mill Run Boulevard, Banksville Road and Woodville Avenue, a two lane roadway which was the only route to the West End.
 Getting from this point to downtown Pittsburgh was still a difficult travel, either south to the Liberty Tunnels or north along Woodville Avenue to the West End Circle.
 The circle would be replaced in the early-1950s.

-The dotted line shows the path of the tunnels from the southern portal to the northern portal and downtown Pittsburgh.
+The dotted line on the photo above shows the path of the tunnels from the southern portal to the northern portal and downtown Pittsburgh.
 Also shown is the modern interchange constructed to link Saw Mill Run Boulevard, the West End Bypass, the Parkway West, Banksville Road and Woodville Avenue.
-The groundbreaking ceremony was held April 17, 1957, and drilling began August 28.
-The estimated cost for the new tunnels was $17 million.

 Fort Pitt Tunnel Construction (1957-1959)

 The ground-breaking ceremony was held April 17, 1957, and the boring of the tunnels began August 28 and was completed the following May.
 Moving forward at nearly forty-six feet per day, the excavations removed nearly 7000 railroad carloads of rock and debris, which was used to fill a nearby valley along Banksville Road.